 ; Skip to Content

 St. Patrick’s Day isn’t just a one-day thing in Omaha.
 Festivities are drawn out for at least a weekend.
-While I’ve become more of the morning parade shenanigans kind of gal than a bar hopper these days, I love the way this city celebrates.
-Read on for details on where to eat, drink, and play when celebrating St. Patrick’s Day.
+While I’ve become more of the morning parade shenanigans kind of gal since having kids, and I love the way this city celebrates.
+Read on for details on where to eat, drink, and play when celebrating St. Patrick’s Day in Omaha in 2025!

 Disclaimer: This post contains affiliate links.
 At no additional cost to you when you make a purchase, I earn a small fee for making the recommendation.

-Omaha loves St. Patrick’s Day, usually starting the celebrations the Saturday before the holiday, except for The Hooley, which is the first weekend in March.
+Omaha loves St. Patrick’s Day, usually starting the celebrations the Saturday before the holiday, except for The Hooley, which is the first weekend in March, as well as a few fun runs.

 My family and friends walking in the 2019 St. Patrick's Day Parade in downtown Omaha.